 - 1 lemon, juiced

-- Peel the Taro: Don’t wash the taro root, it gets too slimy to handle.
-With gloved hands and sharp knife, peel the taro horizontally, then slice it in 1 inch thickness, dice the the slices and then soak them in the fridge overnight or no less than 5 hours to get rid of its sliminess.
+- Peel the Taro: Don’t wash the Taro root, it gets too slimy to handle.
+With gloved hands and a sharp knife, peel the taro horizontally, then slice it in 1 inch thickness, dice the slices and then soak them in the fridge overnight or no less than 5 hours to get rid of its sliminess.

 - Prepare the greens: Remove the stems, and keep the leaves of the chard and fresh cilantro.
 In a blender, blend the greens’ leaves with 1 cup of stock.
 Run it through a fine mesh sieve, add the green liquid to the remaining broth and keep the solids to cook them with the crushed garlic and ground coirander.

 - Prepare the Taklia: Heat the butter in a frying pan over low heat, add the crushed garlic and the greens’ solids, cook until the solids gets slightly darker, add the crushed coriander and stir for one minute, or until the mixture is fragrant.
 Turn the heat and immediately add the Taklia to the simmering soup.
 Taste and adjust the seasoning of the soup.

 - Serve: This soup is best served hot, along with vermicelli rice and lemon wedges.